Cover Letters

 • You first demonstrated your organisational skills by creating (an event) at school, and you have developed them further by raising (£xx) at last year’s fundraiser and, most recently, by leading (another event) for your society attended by (number) of people.

-• The role (applied for) would allow you to use your passion for helping others, which has driven your success as college welfare officer and the personal sense of achievement gained from working as a peer counsellor.
+• The role (applied for) would allow you to further explore your interest in mental health well-being which has driven your success as college welfare officer and the personal sense of achievement gained from working as a peer counsellor.

 Conclusion

-Reiterate your desire to join the organisation and end on a ‘look forward to hearing from you’ statement, followed by ‘Yours sincerely’ if writing to a named individual, and ‘Yours faithfully’ if you have not been able to find a named contact.
-Type your name, but also don’t forget to sign the letter if you are printing it out.
+Reiterate your desire to join the organisation and end on a ‘look forward to hearing from you’ statement, followed by ‘Yours sincerely’ if writing to a named individual and ‘Yours faithfully’ if you have not been able to find a named contact.

 Top tips

-• Write to a named person if you possibly can - rather than ‘To Whom It May Concern’.
+• Write to a named person if you can

 • If you have not been able to find a named contact, you could use ‘Dear Recruitment Manager’ or ‘Dear Recruiter’.